Newton's cradle: In popular culture

-Newton's cradle has been used more than 20 times in movies, often as a trope on the desk of a lead villain such as Paul Newman's role in The Hudsucker Proxy, Magneto in X-Men, and the Kryptonians in Superman II.
+Newton's cradle appears in some films, often as a trope on the desk of a lead villain such as Paul Newman's role in The Hudsucker Proxy, Magneto in X-Men, and the Kryptonians in Superman II.
 It was used to represent the unyielding position of the NFL towards head injuries in Concussion.
 It has also been used as a relaxing diversion on the desk of lead intelligent/anxious/sensitive characters such as Henry Winkler's role in Night Shift, Dustin Hoffman's role in Straw Dogs, and Gwyneth Paltrow's role in Iron Man 2.
-It was featured more prominently as a series of clay pots in Rosencrantz and Guildenstern Are Dead, and as a row of 1968 Eero Aarnio bubble chairs with scantily-clad women in them in Gamer.
-In Storks, Hunter the CEO of Cornerstore has one not with balls, but with little birds.

-Newton's Cradle is an item in Nintendo's Animal Crossing where it is referred to as "executive toy".

-In 2017, an episode of the Omnibus podcast, featuring Jeopardy! champion Ken Jennings and musician John Roderick, focused on the history of Newton's Cradle.
+It was featured more prominently as a series of clay pots in Rosencrantz and Guildenstern Are Dead, and as a row of 1968 Eero Aarnio bubble chairs with scantily clad women in them in Gamer.
+In Storks, Hunter, the CEO of Cornerstore, has one not with balls, but with little birds.
+Newton's cradle is an item in Nintendo's Animal Crossing where it is referred to as "executive toy".
+In 2017, an episode of the Omnibus podcast, featuring Jeopardy! champion Ken Jennings and musician John Roderick, focused on the history of Newton's cradle.
 Newton's cradle is also featured on the desk of Deputy White House Communications Director Sam Seaborn in The West Wing.
-In the Futurama episode The Day the Earth Stood Stupid (episode 7 of season 3), professor Hubert Farnsworth is shown with his head in a Newton's cradle, and saying he's a genius as Philip J. Fry walks by.
+In the Futurama episode "The Day the Earth Stood Stupid", professor Hubert Farnsworth is shown with his head in a Newton's cradle and saying he's a genius as Philip J. Fry walks by.

+Progressive rock band Dream Theater uses the cradle as imagery in album art of their 2005 release Octavarium.
 Rock band Jefferson Airplane used the cradle on the 1968 album Crown of Creation as a rhythm device to create polyrhythms on an instrumental track.